layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

   An Event Bus reference can be selected from Event Buses which you have already defined in an [Event Bridge Sink](/docs/assets/sinks/asset-sink-eventbridge), or you can define a term which returns the Event Bus name through a [Quickscript](/docs/lang-ref/quickscript/quickscript) term.

-    * **Constant**: Pick this option to select from Event Buses which you have defined in an in an [Event Bridge Sink](/docs/assets/sinks/asset-sink-eventbridge).
+    * **Constant**: Pick this option to select from Event Buses which you have defined in an [Event Bridge Sink](/docs/assets/sinks/asset-sink-eventbridge).
-      Select the available Event Buses from the drop down on the right:
+      Select the available Event Buses from the drop-down on the right:

   ![Select pre-configured Event Bus (Output Frame)](.asset-output-frame_images/bc80c560.png)

-    * **Calculated**: Enter a [Quickscript](/docs/lang-ref/quickscript/quickscript) term which evaluates to a Event Bus name.
+    * **Calculated**: Enter a [Quickscript](/docs/lang-ref/quickscript/quickscript) term which evaluates to an Event Bus name.
       You can also use ${...} macros to expand variables defined in [environment variables](/docs/assets/resources/asset-resource-environment).
       Make sure the result is enclosed in quotes as a result to form a valid result string.